-The "E"-word for Empire augurs new forms of sovereignty that have toppled the "nation-state" and "imperialism," which was engendered by the European powers during the process of colonization.
-According to Michael Hardt and Antonio Negri in their seminal Empire, appropriately released at the turn of this millennium, "imperial" is not the adjective best qualified to tag the new Empire; "imperial" is passé, for "imperialism is over." "is a word so controversial, so charged with all kinds of questions, doubts, polemics and ideologic premises that it is better to resist its use altogether" (Said 1993) Described as a "Leviathan," with its clear Hobbesian connotations for an autocratic order of state, this monster of the deep has no adjectival form, no territorial center of power, no boundaries, no limits; its lies beyond nineteenth-century British reach or twentieth-century American overstretch; it inhabits the globe.
+The "E"-word for Empire augurs new forms of sovereignty that have toppled the "nationstate" and "imperialism," which was engendered by the European powers during the process of colonization.
+According to Michael Hardt and Antonio Negri in their seminal Empire (2000) appropriately released at the turn of this millennium, "imperial" is not the adjective best qualified to tag the new Empire; "imperial" is passé, for "imperialism is over."
+As Edward Said put it in Culture and Imperialism (1993), "[it] is a word so controversial, so charged with all kinds of questions, doubts, polemics and ideologic premises that it is better to resist its use altogether."
+Described as a "Leviathan," with its clear Hobbesian connotations for an autocratic order of state, this monster of the deep has no adjectival form, no territorial center of power, no boundaries, no limits; its lies beyond nineteenth-century British reach or twentieth-century American overstretch; it inhabits the globe.